adgayle/aws-cda-study-guide/cda.md

 Performance Tips
 * Reduce the impact of scans by reducing the page size
-* Use Projection Expressions to restrict the attributes returned from a scan or query
+* Use ProjectExpressions parameter to restrict the attributes returned from a scan or query
+* Query to find distinct item using primary key (cheap I/O) sorted ascending by default
+* ScanIndexForward parameter reverses sort order for descending for query
+* Avoid scans as they return the entire table (expensive I/O)
+* Parallel scans are better than sequential scans by still have a high I/O impact
+* Use Exponential Backoff aftr ProvisionedThroughputExceededException to wait longer between retries

 ### SNS
 * Push messages